Supervisory Comitee:

 Current version is: 0.2

-multivectors in the Clifford algebra and to easily visualize the
+with multivectors in the Clifford algebra and to easily visualize the

 possible geometric meaning of the results.

-an algebric interpreted language with a strict
+is an algebric interpreted language with a strict syntax

-syntax checking (scripts that don't respect this
+checking (scripts that don't respect this syntax produce a detailed

-syntax produce a detailed error message).
+error message).

 Complete JVClifford

-language specifications are contained in Appendix B of my Thesis.
+language specifications are contained in Appendix B

 Realized by Pietro Brignola , September 2002.